sonoftheright/platform/README.md

 - a 'toggle mouselock' instruction text
 - a vertex-colored cube at the origin
 - a "Quit" button rendered in the upper right.

+This is based on a [stream](https://www.youtube.com/watch?v=CJSvTqgBkQk) that [Sean Barrett](https://github.com/nothings) did, where he was working on a single-file platform library.
+This repo is a sample program to "prove out" and serve as a test for the platform layer.
+The philosophy behind the platform header file is to provide a single include that provides immediate access to building a native program.
+While it is very large, it has no other dependencies (besides OS libraries), and can be included easily into a project.